XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage/readme.md

 - Proceed with the assembling of the other components and installation on the pipes, same as the standard optical module.

 >[!TIP]
 >This is when you have to decide where you want the lever to point in relation to the microscope.
-Having it inm front is not in fact very comfortable, try placing it at the back right or back left depending on wether you are right handed or left handed, it is actually more natural as you keep your hands around the microscope.
+Having it in front initially made sense to me but in practice I did not find it very comfortable, try placing it at the back right or back left depending on wether you are right handed or left handed, it is actually more natural as you keep your hands around the microscope.